 Of course it’s full with electronics, it has air suspension and all the other luxury features, but it still doesn’t have the even more complicated newest safety, suspension, engine and multimedia system related technology which is in the newest A8.
-The good thing about the new technology is that it’s interesting and also exciting of course.
-However the bad thing is, that it’s still not tested out very well since you need years and years to test it to find out it’s weakest points.
+The new technology is interesting, it’s exciting, an sometimes it’s jaw dropping (but not for me anymore).
+However the bad thing is that it’s still not tested out very well since you need years and years to properly test it – to find out it’s weakest points.

 The standard equipment included for example: dual zone automatic climate control, multifunctional steering wheel with shift paddles, leather seats with leather dashboard, standard electrically adjustable and heated front seats with memory function or the navigation system.

 However the optional equipment included things like: night vision system, head-up display, parking cameras, double glazed windows, heated steering wheel, the optional front comfort seats with massage function, heated and ventilated front and back seats, rear seat entertainment package with electrically adjustable rear massage seats, solar sunroof, full LED headlights, Bose or the more expensive Bang and Olufsen sound system and so on.

 The body of this A8 is made from aluminium – as in the previous A8 models, so there are no problems with rust and the paintjob quality is good as well.
 Just check for inconsistent gaps between the body panels or issues with the paintjob which will indicate that the car was repainted and the body panels were removed-because of a minor or a major crash.
 The paint on the screws which hold the doors or fenders has to be completely intact as well.

 The reliability of this car is actually quite good considering the fact that this is a luxury car which is completely full with electronics.
 However there can be more often problem with a couple of things: